jlarge11/berserknobel/README.md

 6. Accept the defaults and click "Continue".
 7. Accept the terms and click on "Complete Order".

-This can take up to three days.
+This can take up to three days, but the last time I did this, it took about an hour.
 You'll get an email when it's done, but as for the rest of these steps, it's probably better if you just wait until the domain is ready.

 ### Terraform Cloud Setup
 1. Navigate to [Terraform Cloud](https://app.terraform.io/app).